kumarabhirup/personal-website/packages/web/writings/my-first-post.md

 From now on, I am gonna post my content on this fine good-looking website.

 If you like what I tweet, you'll surely like what I email you.
-So, make sure you subscribe for updates below 👇
+So, make sure you subscribe for updates [here](https://tinyletter.com/kumar_abhirup/subscribe).